Ares-Developers/Ares-docs/bugfixes/type2/alternatetheaterartforbuildingtypes.rst

-.. index:: Theaters; Alternate Theater Art for all BuildingTypes regardless of first letter.
+.. index:: Theaters; Alternate Theater Art for all BuildingTypes regardless of first letter

 ===============================================
 Alternate Theater Art For :type:`BuildingTypes`